shuffle-project/melvin-asr/example/POC_parallel_transcription/README.md

 When working with multiple instances of the WhisperModel class, the argmuent does limit the usage of one instance.

+## GPU

-## Is the Model running on multiple GPU-devices?
+### Is the Model running on multiple GPU-devices?

-??
+Yes, there is the "device_index" option to pass multiple Cuda cards at the same time as an array.

-### Is it possible to run multiple workers (e.g. 6) on multiple GPUs (e.g. 3)
+### Is it possible to run multiple workers (e.g. 6) on multiple GPUs (e.g. 3) ?

-??
+It is possible to run multiple transcriptions in parallel on one GPU.
+The performance will be reasonably slower and the process does happen at the same time.

+### How do Multiple WhisperModel instances perform compared to one instance?

+When comparing the numbers, we used the scripts in this folder ending with “gpu.”
+Since this was not a scientific research study, the numbers are derived from a small sample.

+In short: It does not make a significant difference.
+We tried instantiating a class for each file, for each GPU, and one for all files and all GPUs together.
+All transcription times were generated using comparable audio files and settings.

+When comparing one model for 3 GPUs and 3 files to transcribe, with one model per GPU (3 models), the times look like:

+23.3, 23.5, 24.1 seconds for multi-model compared to 18.1, 24.6, 28.0 seconds (times for each transcription process of each file, large model).

+When comparing one model for 1 GPU and 3 files to transcribe, with one model per file (3 models) on one GPU, the times look like:

+8.6, 8.8, 9.1 seconds for multi-model compared to 8.6, 8.1, 8.8 seconds (times for each transcription process of each file, tiny model).

+After all, we decided that the differences were too close to see a real benefit from one of the methods.
+Therefore, going with one model only seems like a reasonable choice because it requires less work.

 ## More learnings

 - When working with multiple WhisperModel instances, the initialization must happen with a sligth time between one another or a race condition will throw an error.
 - It does not matter if you are instanciation multiple WhisperModel classes or one, the model is only one time in the RAM.
+Only tested for CPU!
 - As the multi and one WhisperModel instance approach are working pretty similar, it seems like we do not need to handle this part of the transcription process ourselfs.
 Working with once instance seems the easier and evenly "good" way.
+There is no way to use one model for CPU and GPU.
 - It is important to set the "cpu_treads" argument correctly, for the best case, of each CPU.
 This should be a config setting for ASR-API.
+E.g. M2-CPU is 2 Threads and a 128 core CPU is 8 threads.
 - Setting the "num_workers" argmuent to the amount of parallel transcription we want to run, seems like a good way of doing things.
 The results are always one of the best.
 Setting more workers does not affect the time it takes, but blocks more CPU power.
 Using less does affect the time it takes.

 ## Arguments faster-whisper WhisperModel